Lehigh Mountain Hawks: Wrestling

 Lehigh's wrestling team competes in the EIWA and has a strong tradition in the sport dating back to 1910.
 Over its history, Lehigh has won 34 EIWA team championships and 203 Lehigh wrestlers have won EIWA individual championships.
 The team regularly places among the top 10 at the NCAA Division I Wrestling Championships and is considered one of the nation's best collegiate wrestling programs.
 In addition to its EIWA successes, Lehigh has had 28 national NCAA individual champions, 137 NCAA All-Americans, and 16 top five NCAA team finishes.
 Its last national champion was Darian Cruz in 2017.

 Among Lehigh wrestling alumni are several coaches of the sport at other universities and colleges, including Jason Kutz (1998) at East Stroudsburg University, Chris Ayres (1999) at Princeton University, Cory Cooperman (2006), assistant wrestling coach at Rutgers University, and Troy Letters (2006) and Derek Zinck (2006), assistant wrestling coaches at Princeton.
 Bobby Weaver, a Lehigh wrestling alumnus, is a former won a gold medal in wrestling at the 1984 Summer Olympics.

 In 2006, the wrestling team marked its fifth straight EIWA championship.
 In 2018, they won the EIWA championship again, snapping the 11-year streak of Cornell University, the team's biggest rival.
 Lehigh's current head wrestling coach is Pat Santoro, a Lehigh wrestling alumnus and former EIWA champion, and the team's home is Leeman-Turner Arena at Grace Hall, often referred to as "The Snakepit", with a capacity of 2,200.

+Audrey Jimenez was awarded the 2026 Anthony-Maroulis Trophy for her successes in women's wrestling.